Kimmy Schmidt: Fictional biography

-Kimmy finally graduates her GED class and begins looking into colleges.
+Kimmy finally graduates from her GED class and begins looking into colleges.
 Though she is originally going for community college, she ends up tearing up the application.
-She had hoped to pay for college with money she got through the divorce from the Reverend, but she ends up deciding not to divorce him after meeting his fiancée Wendy (Laura Dern), who is oblivious to the Reverend's true nature; Kimmy decides to stay married to the Reverend so he won’t get the chance to hurt Wendy the way he hurt her.
-Kimmy begins doing work on TaskRabbit to try and make some money, and one of the tasks brings her to Columbia University where she finds Jacqueline’s stepdaughter Xanthippe (Dylan Gelula), who is sharing her room with three girls on the rowing team who hate her.
+She had hoped to pay for college with money she got through the divorce from the Reverend, but she ends up deciding not to divorce him after meeting his fiancée Wendy (Laura Dern), who is oblivious to the Reverend's true nature; Kimmy decides to stay married to the Reverend so he will not get the chance to hurt Wendy the way he hurt her.
+Kimmy begins doing work on TaskRabbit to try and make some money, and one of the tasks brings her to Columbia University where she finds Jacqueline's stepdaughter Xanthippe (Dylan Gelula), who is sharing her room with three girls on the rowing team who hate her.
 They want her to assemble a practice machine, which she does, and they let her try it.
 She proves exceptionally good at it due to her years turning the crank in the bunker, and she gets accepted into the university with a full scholarship.
 Also at Columbia, Kimmy finds Refrigerator, who goes by his middle name, Perry, (Daveed Diggs) who was her tour guide at county college and is now a student.
 They end up kissing, but when Perry says he wants to become a Reverend, she pushes him to the ground and runs.

 Additionally, as the only registered voter in East Dogmouth, Kimmy votes Lillian onto city council.
 She then goes on to stop Gretchen, who has started a cult, from blowing up herself and a bunch of abducted teenage boys.
 Gretchen is then sent to prison.
 Kimmy decides to discover what religion really is, and joins a church with Titus.
 Kimmy is invited to a special dinner by her professor, where she meets Perry and apologizes for pushing him away.
 He accepts this apology, but when Kimmy's professor announces that her most interesting students are at the dinner and that Kimmy is a Mole Woman, Kimmy learns about how everybody googles everybody else these days, including Perry.
 Xanthippe comforts Kimmy and tells Kimmy about her own childhood embarrassing video available online, and then they search for a viral video of an adult – who turns out to be Kimmy's former therapist, Andrea.
 Kimmy tracks Andrea down by googling her and Andrea encourages Kimmy to accept that now she doesn't have to hide who she is.
 Later that day, Perry comes to Kimmy's class to rap about philosophy.
 It does not go very well, but Kimmy, noticing he is being filmed by numerous people, goes up with him, taking away some of his embarrassment.
 Their viral video is dubbed "Kimmy Schmidt and Friend Epic Rap FAIL."